nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 **Examples of usage (Assuming today's date is ***2021-03-18***):**
 ```
 > listfb
+Here is a list of future borrowings:
-Name of Item: Trolley
+1) Name of Item: Trolley
 Name of Borrower: Sally
 Borrow Duration: 2021-03-19 to 2021-03-21
 Borrow Quantity: 5

-Name of Item: JBLFlip5
+2) Name of Item: JBLFlip5
 Name of Borrower: John Smith
 Borrow Duration: 2021-03-21 to 2021-03-23
 Borrow Quantity: 1

+3) Name of Item: Loudhailer
+Name of Borrower: Sally
+Borrow Duration: 2021-03-29 to 2021-04-01
+Borrow Quantity: 1

+> listfb p/Sally
+Here is a list of future borrowings for Sally:
+1) Name of Item: Trolley
+Name of Borrower: Sally
+Borrow Duration: 2021-03-19 to 2021-03-30
+Borrow Quantity: 5

-Name of Item: JBLFlip5
+2) Name of Item: Loudhailer
 Name of Borrower: Sally
 Borrow Duration: 2021-03-29 to 2021-04-01
 Borrow Quantity: 1